Crispy baked turkey wings recipe, comforting and incredibly delicious! Learn how to cook turkey wings in an easy, fuss-free manner!

 A super easy recipe for baked turkey wings, involving just three ingredients and very few cooking steps.

 I cooked a turkey in every possible way!
 Often a whole turkey.
-I’ve roasted the thighs, drumsticks, or breast; I use the bones to make stock or bone broth, I make goulash, stir-fries or soups, I make gizzard stew, fry the liver, cook the bird parts in the Dutch oven, cast-iron skillet, air-fryer or crockpot and so on.
+I’ve roasted the thighs, drumsticks, or breast; I use the bones to make stock or bone broth; I make goulash, stir-fries, or soups.
+I make gizzard stew, fry the liver, and cook the bird parts in the Dutch oven, cast-iron skillet, air-fryer, slow cooker, and so on.

 And, except the heads and the feet, I’ve cooked any part of the bird there is, including offal, like heart, liver, or gizzards, all the bird’s bones, the neck, and the wings.

 I often keep the wings to make stock and then turkey fricassee, but recently I’ve started roasting them as well.
 So if you like chicken wings (and who doesn’t?), you will absolutely love this turkey wings recipe.